The Arizona mortgage process, step by step.

 - Don't miss any payments on existing accounts

-Any of those can blow up your loan after pre-approval.
+Any of those can seriously delay or jeopardize your approval after pre-approval.
 Wait until after you have keys.

 Step 7 — Closing (Day 30ish)